PennLINC/xcp_d/docs/workflows.rst

--  ``abcdbids``: This mode is based on the processing pipeline developed by the DCAN team for the Adolescent Brain Cognitive Development (ABCD) study- specifically the data in the ABCD-BIDS Community Collection (ABCC) dataset :footcite:p:`feczko2021adolescent`.
+-  ``abcdbids``: This mode is based on the processing pipeline developed by the DCAN team for the Adolescent Brain Cognitive Development (ABCD) study- specifically the data in the ABCD-BIDS Community Collection (ABCC) dataset.
+   :footcite:p:`feczko2021adolescent`
 -  ``hbcd``: This mode has been designed by the DCAN team for the HEALthy Brain and Child Development Study (HBCD).
 -  ``linc``: This mode was designed by the Lifespan Informatics and Neuroimaging Center (LINC) at